-Here’s the thing about Ben: He only became a founding father after he had already had a full and successful life as a printer, writer, inventor, postmaster and scientist.
-This was a smart man; so smart, in fact, his advice is relevant in almost every situation—including, of course, employee communication.
+Here’s the thing about Ben: He was a very smart man who thought about nearly every issue.
+In fact, ; so smart, in fact, his advice is relevant in almost every situation—including, of course, employee communication.

 Here are some of Franklin’s words of wisdom that apply to situations you may find yourself in.
 Hope they inspire you: